For And Nor But Or Yet So

 Varying Sentence Structure

 To avoid monotony, vary your sentence structure by using different types of conjunctions and transitional phrases.
-Over-reliance on coordinating conjunctions can make your writing sound repetitive and simplistic.
-Use subordinating conjunctions (e.g., because, although, if) and transitional phrases (e.g., however, therefore, in addition) to create more complex and interesting sentences.
+Think about it: over-reliance on coordinating conjunctions can make your writing sound repetitive and simplistic.
+Consider this: use subordinating conjunctions (e. g., because, although, if) and transitional phrases (e.g., however, therefore, in addition) to create more complex and interesting sentences Which is the point..

 Example: Instead of writing, "She was tired, so she went to bed, and she fell asleep immediately," try, "Because she was tired, she went to bed and immediately fell asleep."